-UI = Ungauged inflow estimate
+- UI = Ungauged inflow estimate

-EoS = Gauged flow at the point in the system where no further inflow is estimated downstream.
+- EoS = Gauged flow at the point in the system where no further inflow is estimated downstream.
 For this calculation, consider this to be the Peel River at Carroll Gap.

-SR = Storage release (Chaffey)
+- SR = Storage release (Chaffey)

-GI = Gauged inflows
+- GI = Gauged inflows

-GW = Net groundwater flow back to river
+- GW = Net groundwater flow back to river

-E = Extractions
+- E = Extractions

-LE = Estimated loss.
+- LE = Estimated loss.
 Loss was assumed to be 10% of the measured flow (gauged flow plus storage releases) entering the system.
 No adjustment was made for losses associated with the ungauged component.

-Note 14-Dam releases, river inflow from dam releases
+Note 14 - Dam releases, river inflow from dam releases

-This is the volume of water released from Chaffey Dam and Dungowan Dam.
+This is the volume of water released from Chaffey Dam, and gauged flow from Dungowan Creek30.
 In the GPWAR accounting process, this release volume decreases the relative storage asset, while increasing the river asset volume.